 What are extended warranties?

 As a rule, extended warranties are offered through 3rd party companies that specialize in offering replacement or repair coverage for certain components of your RV longer than that of the manufacturer’s warranties.
+They are essentially a protection policy, called an RV Extended Service Contract.
 These warranties will cover the cost of the replacement parts, labor, and any diagnostic costs associated with the repair of your RV.
 However, extended warranties will not cover repair or replacement costs for repairs caused by weather, accident, or physical damage caused by others such as vandalism.
 For this type of coverage, you will need to rely upon collision or liability coverage in your automobile or RV insurance policies.

 Are there different types of RV extended warranties?